spark-jaspersoft/js-docker/README.md

 The distribution can be downloaded from [https://github.com/TIBCOSoftware/js-docker](#https://github.com/TIBCOSoftware/js-docker).

-This configuration has been certified using the PostgreSQL 9.4 database with JasperReports Server 6.3.0.
+This configuration has been tested using the MySQL 5.5 database with JasperReports Server 6.3.0.

 Basic knowledge of Docker and the underlying infrastructure is required.
 For more information about Docker see the